Skip to main content

 Getting Robot Pose

-The QuestNav file provides a method for getting the pose of the Quest itself.
+The QuestNav vendor dependency provides a method for getting the pose of the Quest itself.
 In order to estimate the position of the robot, we need to transform the Quest's pose to the robot's center.

 e.g. QuestNavSubsystem.java